Explicit 27: Eye of the Tiger - Survivor

 12:16

-I'm sorry for keeping bringing this video, but it's in the middle of everything.
+I'm sorry for keeping bringing this video, but it's like it's in the middle of everything.

 12:22